Let's Just Go

 Since then I have been saving the photographs I have taken, and have a large library of pictures.
 Many snaps from the 80s and 90s exist only as printed photographs with negatives, but since my first few digital cameras, I have kept an archive of every picture I have taken and wanted to keep (and deleted many that have fingers over lenses!).

-Most entries here will be dated at the time they happened – mainly for my own personal recollections, so may not appear in any kind of congruent order.
-In addition,
+Most entries here will be dated at the time they happened – mainly for my recollections, so may not appear in any kind of congruent order.
+In addition, there will be some travel planning posts for the future, and much more up-to-date information about locations, should you wish to plan travels to these places yourself; inspiration is a grand thing!

 I am aware of times and ages advancing, and so wanted to put together a small almanac of travels I have taken during life, sharing pictures and stories along the way.
 Everything will be frozen back in the time I was there, as moments are.